NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Disgorged Zombie.md

 abilities_mid:
   - name: ""
   - name: "Electricity Absorption"
-    desc: "  For 1 minute after taking electricity damage, a shock zombie loses its usual [[Conditions/Slowed 1|Slowed 1]] condition, gains the ability to use reactions, and gains a +10-foot status bonus to its Speed."
+    desc: "  For 1 minute after taking electricity damage, a shock zombie loses its usual [[Conditions/Slowed|Slowed 1]] condition, gains the ability to use reactions, and gains a +10-foot status bonus to its Speed.\n\n[[Bestiary Effects/Effect_ Electricity Absorption|Effect: Electricity Absorption]]"

   - name: "Lightning Powered"
     desc: "  Arcs of restorative electricity jolt between shock zombies.
-For each shock zombie within 30 feet, the shock zombie gains fast healing 2 (to a maximum of fast healing 10).\n[[Bestiary Effects/Effect_ Lightning Powered|Effect: Lightning Powered]]"
+For each shock zombie within 30 feet, the shock zombie gains fast healing 2 (to a maximum of fast healing 10).\n\n[[Bestiary Effects/Effect_ Lightning Powered|Effect: Lightning Powered]]"

   - name: "Slow"
-    desc: "  A shock zombie is typically [[Conditions/Slowed 1|Slowed 1]] and can't use reactions (but see electricity absorption)."
+    desc: "  A shock zombie is typically [[Conditions/Slowed|Slowed 1]] and can't use reactions (but see electricity absorption)."

 attacks:
   - name: ""